ramanujprasad/ng4-e2e-gherkin/README.md

 # start the server
 npm run start

-# run the tests ( this will both run the E2E & unit tests )
+# run the tests ( this will both run the E2E tests )
 npm run e2e